ericpko/ericpko.github.io/docs/index.md

 </figure>
 <!-- ![Image title](assets/images/tennisPic1.jpg){ width="500" } -->

-I recently graduated from the *University of Toronto*, St. George (downtown) campus with an HBSc in **Computer Science**.
+&emsp;I recently graduated from the *University of Toronto* St. George (downtown) campus with an HBSc in **Computer Science**.
+My favorite topics in CS include **computer graphics**, game design, and operating systems.
-Throughout my program I experimented with a wide rage of different topics in CS and found myself most strongly drawn to the field of **Computer Graphics**.
-More specifically, some of the areas that interest me the most include physics-based simulation, animation, and different rendering techniques.
-I look forward to contributing to this important field of Computer Science, both academically and in the industry.

-I'm also eager to explore more about **modern web technologies**, **game design**, and **A.I.** research.
 Throughout my studies I have acquired great problem solving skills and have gained experience with a variety of programming languages and software tools.
-You can find a link to my [Github page here](https://github.com/ericpko){ target="_blank" }
-or check out my [resume](/assets/CV_2.pdf){ target="_blank" } for more information.
+Currently, my language of choice is the **Rust** programming language.
+The more I learn about Rust, the more I love this language; it's absolutely brilliant!

 On a personal level, I'm a well-rounded individual who enjoys playing racket sports such as tennis, badminton, pickleball, and table tennis.
-I have several achievements in tennis, from which I used to compete competitively.
 I also enjoy paddleboarding, working out, and maintaining a healthy lifestyle.